-On Wednesday, May 8, 2024, Chesapeake Utilities Corporation (the "Company") will hold its 2024 Annual Meeting of Stockholders (the "Meeting") at 9:00 a.m.
+On Wednesday, May 7, 2025, Chesapeake Utilities Corporation (the "Company") will hold its 2025 Annual Meeting of Stockholders (the "Meeting") at 9:00 a.m.
 Eastern Time.
 The Meeting will be held in a virtual meeting format only.
-There will be no physical location for stockholders to attend the Meeting.
-Stockholders will be able to listen, vote and submit questions by logging in at www.virtualshareholdermeeting.com/CPK2024.
+Stockholders will be able to listen, vote and submit questions by logging in at www.virtualshareholdermeeting.com/CPK2025.
 If you plan to participate in the virtual Meeting, please see the Meeting Attendance and Participation section in the accompanying Proxy Statement.
-Stockholders of record at the close of business on March 11, 2024 will be asked to vote on the following matters:
+Stockholders of record at the close of business on March 10, 2025 will be asked to vote on the following matters: